If you’re going to be spending Christmas in Portugal and don’t know what to expect, this post is for you!

-Portugal is a country of traditions!
-These traditions pass from generation to generation and are a symbol of communion, love and family!
+There are Christmas traditions that have been passed down from generation to generation and are a symbol of communion, love, and family!

-For Christians, Christmas means the birth of Jesus.
-We recreate the moment, in family, placing the crib under the Christmas tree.
+In Portugal, Christmas means the birth of Jesus.
+The nativity scene is displayed in homes, churches, and even on the street for everyone to admire.
+We recreate the moment, in family, placing the Crib under the Christmas tree.

 2 – The Consoada